Taft High School (Texas)

-Taft High School is a public high school in the city of Taft, Texas, Texas, United States.
-It is classified as a 3A school by the UIL.
+Taft High School is a public high school in the city of Taft, Texas, United States.
+It is classified as a 3A school by the University Interscholastic League (UIL).
 It is a part of the Taft Independent School District located in east central San Patricio County.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

 Extracurricular activities

 Taft participates in numerous activities mostly as part of University Interscholastic League in District 30 2A, after being realigned from District 30 3A following the 2003-2004 school year.
 Taft is the second largest school in District 30, behind George West High School.
 It has a branch of the National Honor Society and an active student council.

 Sports/athletics

 Through UIL, Taft participates in American football, cross country, volleyball, basketball, baseball, softball, track and field, and golf.
 Taft also participates in powerlifting through the Texas High School Powerlifting Association.
 The varsity basketball team has been state ranked twice.